HDF EOS Tools and Information Center

 NASA’s Earth Observing System Project Science Office

-The Earth Observing System (EOS) is a coordinated series of polar-orbiting and low inclination satellites for long-term global observations of the land surface, biosphere, solid Earth, atmosphere, and oceans.
+NASA's Earth Observing System (EOS) is a coordinated series of polar-orbiting and low inclination satellites for long-term global observations of the land surface, biosphere, solid Earth, atmosphere, and oceans.
 EOS is a major component of the Earth Science Division of NASA’s Science Mission Directorate.
 EOS enables an improved understanding of the Earth as an integrated system.
-The EOS Project Science Office (EOSPSO) is committed to bringing program information and resources to program scientists and the general public alike.
+NASA's EOS Project Science Office (EOSPSO) is committed to bringing program information and resources to program scientists and the general public alike.

 NASA Earth Science Data and Information System Project

-The Earth Science Data and Information System (ESDIS) Project is a part of the Earth Science Projects Division under the Flight Projects Directorate at Goddard Space Flight Center (GSFC).
+NASA's Earth Science Data and Information System (ESDIS) Project is a part of the Earth Science Projects Division under the Flight Projects Directorate at NASA's Goddard Space Flight Center.
 The ESDIS Project manages the science systems of the Earth Observing System Data and Information System (EOSDIS).
 EOSDIS provides science data to a wide community of users for NASA’s Science Mission Directorate.
 The ESDIS Project is responsible for processing, archiving, and distributing Earth science satellite data (e.g., land, ocean and atmosphere data products),providing tools to facilitate the processing, archiving, and distribution of Earth science data, collecting metrics and user satisfaction data to learn how to continue improving services provided to users, ensuring scientists and the public have access to data to enable the study of Earth from space to advance Earth system science to meet the challenges of climate and environmental change and for promoting the interdisciplinary use of EOSDIS data, including data products, data services, and data handling tools to a broad range of existing and potential user communities.

 NASA Applied Sciences Program

-The Applied Sciences Program promotes and funds activities to discover and demonstrate innovative uses and practical benefits of NASA Earth science data, scientific knowledge, and technology.
+NASA's Applied Sciences Program promotes and funds activities to discover and demonstrate innovative uses and practical benefits of NASA Earth science data, scientific knowledge, and technology.
 The Program’s portfolio of projects deliver results in applying NASA Earth science to support improvements in aviation safety, malaria early warning, agricultural productivity, water management, earthquake response, and many other important topics.
 The Program focuses on economic, health, natural resources, and other themes to support both applied research and targeted, decision-support projects in nine areas of national priority: agriculture, air quality and public health, climate, disasters, ecological forecasting, energy, oceans , water resources and weather.

 NASA Earth Science Technology Office (ESTO)

-From space-borne instruments and components to data systems and modeling, the NASA Earth Science Technology Office (ESTO) funds and develops a broad range of technologies for the scientific observation and measurement of Earth.
+From space-borne instruments and components to data systems and modeling, NASA's Earth Science Technology Office (ESTO) funds and develops a broad range of technologies for the scientific observation and measurement of Earth.
 ESTO technologies are also used for NASA operations as well as practical applications that benefit society at large.
 These investments and technologies enable many new Earth science measurements, including those outlined in the National Research Council’s Decadal Survey for Earth Science.